Arlanthir/notes/games/Netrunner.md

 - Install an **Asset** or **Agenda**
   - (Optionally trash any cards in the root of the server)
   - Play it facedown in the root of an empty remote server (to the right of HQ).
+  - You can only have one installed copy of any card with a ⧫ before the name.
 - Install an **Upgrade**
   - (Optionally trash any cards in the root of the server)
   - Play it facedown in the root of any server.
+  - You can only have one installed copy of any card with a ⧫ before the name.
 - Install **ICE**
   - (Optionally trash any ICE already in the server)
   - Pay 1 credit for each ICE already on the server.